FOSSClass/AbantOS-Elive/README.md

 ### Live / Animated Wallpapers

-There are two methods for doing this that I know of, here are both.
+There is two methods for doing this that I know of, here are both.

 Warning: animated wallpapers are not suggested since uses resources for rendering, small sized renderings and non-constant ones should not impact the user experience.